 Personal care manufacturers have convinced us we need fancy formulated products to look our best.
 But we don’t.
 It's no secret that chemicals are used widely in household and personal care items.
 From phthalates and petroleum to detergents and fragrances-what we put on our skin is as important as we put inside it.
-By making our own personal care products, we decrease the amount of excessive packaging common in household items; we save money; and we can control the ingredients that feed our largest organ.
-Check out these tips to DIY body care products.
+By making our own personal care products, we decrease the amount of excessive packaging common in household items; we save money, and we can control the ingredients that feed our largest organ (our skin).
+Check out these tips for DIY body care products.

 Antiperspirants are made of harmful cancer-causing agents that try to prevent your body from performing an important and natural function.
 While preventing perspiration is not recommended, you can "deodorize" your armpits, naturally.
 Baking soda makes a wonderful odor absorber.
 If you sweat lightly, spraying essential oil-scented water may be all you need.
 In a 2 oz spray bottle, mix 50-75 drops of your favorite oils with water.
 Spray.

 Women love their facial care products, but many of them are not only ineffective and even damaging-they're hella expensive, too.
 Regardless of your skin type-oils are cleansing, moisturizing, and balancing.
 Try these three ingredients for glowing skin: wash with apple cider vinegar (or a gentle castile soap), cleanse/moisturize with jojoba or coconut oil, and get a fabulous glow with sea buckthorn oil.
 Get plenty of sleep, drink lots of water, and look better than ever!
 Really!

 Many conventional body care products can be replaced with simple DIY solutions that are better for you.

 Keep in touch with Jill on Twitter @jillettinger